-\epubtkImage{abcd_mi1-external.png}{ } with $R_{\mathrm{C}}$ being the radius of curvature of the spherical surface.
+with $R_{\mathrm{C}}$ being the radius of curvature of the spherical surface.
 The sign of the radius is defined such that $R_{\mathrm{C}}$ is negative if the centre of the sphere is located in the direction of propagation.
 The curvature shown above (in Figure~\ref{eq:abcd-mi1}), for example, is described by a positive radius.
 The matrix for the transmission in the opposite direction of propagation is identical.